Air2air/northworks/public/content/c-barantschik.md

  However, this time around, the instrument was not banged up, but rather, one of the finest, rarest violins in the world -- the 1742 "David" Guarnerius del Gesu.
 This particular multi-million dollar violin was one of the coveted masterpieces of Bartolomeo Giuseppe Guarneri, the most illustrious member of the violin-making Guarneri family of Cremona Italy.
 It was named after Ferdinand David, the violinist who owned it in the mid-19th century and for whom composer Felix Mendelssohn wrote his legendary violin concerto.

  The famous fiddle was purchased by the great Jascha Heifetz in 1922 and became his favorite instrument.
-He willed it to the San Francisco Fine Arts Museums, with the stipulation that it be played only by ``worthy performers.''
+He willed it to the San Francisco Fine Arts Museums, with the stipulation that it be played only by "worthy performers.''
 Following his death in 1987, Itzhak Perlman, Gil Shaham, Stuart Canin, and Barantschik are among the very few worthy performers who have been fortunate enough to pass bows over its venerable strings.

  During a recent chat, I asked Barantschik if he would try to summon up some words to describe the "David" and how he would contrast its timbre with that of a Stradivarius violin.
 (Antonio Stradivari, who lived from 1644 to 1737, is the other equally acclaimed Cremona violin-maker).